pyladies/pyladies-kit/handbook/index.rst

 LA PyLadies has hosted hackathons where attendees bring laptops and projects of their own to work on.
 Beginners are pointed to `learnpythonthehardway.org <http://learnpythonthehardway.org>`_ and instructed to work through the tutorial, asking for help as needed.
+They are urged to post exercises to Github, as a way to dip their toes in the world of open source sofware.

 Hackathons can be evening, full-day, or all-weekend events.